What should I do with my old pumpkin? Smash it, bury it, but don’t trash it - NewsBreak

 Instead, take that pumpkin to a compost site, use it in a garden or set it in an appropriate place as wildlife food.

-“If they go to the landfill, they contribute to the landfill gas (emissions),” said Holly Meier, the sustainability coordinator for Sioux Falls, South Dakota.‘It’s time’: Mariah Carey smashes pumpkins to kick off Christmas season
+“If they go to the landfill, they contribute to the landfill gas (emissions),” said Holly Meier, the sustainability coordinator for Sioux Falls, South Dakota.‘Going to get worse’: Ramped-up global warming nears limits, UN report says

 A decomposing pumpkin in a landfill eventually turns into methane.
-Methane is a greenhouse gas that has more than 20 times the warming effect of carbon dioxide, according to the U.S. Department of Energy.
+Methane is a greenhouse gas that has more than 20 times the warming effect of carbon dioxide (CO2), according to the U.S. Department of Energy.

 The demand for pumpkins in the U.S. has been increasing.
-Production of pumpkins for all uses rose 31% from 1.46 billion pounds in 2000 to 1.91 billion pounds in 2014, according to the USDA .
-The agency said the increase reflects reflects the demand for ornamental and food-use pumpkins.
+Production of pumpkins for all uses rose 31% from 1.46 billion pounds in 2000 to 1.91 billion pounds in 2014, accor ding to the USDA.
+The agency said the increase reflects the demand for ornamental and food-use pumpkins.

 According to the World Economic Forum about 900,000 tons of pumpkins are tossed in landfills each year in the U.S.

 Illinois is the top producer of pumpkins in the U.S., according to the USDA.
 The state had 15,900 acres of pumpkins in 2020.
 A lot of those pumpkins end up in pies or similar items sold as finished products or ingredients.
-Some end up as Halloween pumpkins.Biden pledges U.S. will cut carbon emissions in half by 2030
+Some end up as Halloween pumpkins.Watch: Amazon delivery driver gets quite a scare from Halloween decoration

 The Illinois Extension Service encouraged people to compost their pumpkins this year.